zhanglab/psamm/docs/tutorial/fpp.rst

    (psamm-env) $ psamm-model vis --output MyOutput

-Then the 3 resulting file will be named "MyOutput.dot", "MyOutput.nodes.tsv" and "MyOutput.edges.tsv"
+Then the 3 resulting files will be named "MyOutput.dot", "MyOutput.nodes.tsv" and "MyOutput.edges.tsv"

 The rest of the tutorial will deal with how to modify the default version of network